cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 `hash_to_curve` [@RFC9380].

 Addition is the group operation.
-The group has an identity element and prime order l.
-Adding together l copies of the same element gives the identity.
+The group has an identity element and prime order `l`.
+Adding together `l` copies of the same element gives the identity.
 Adding the identity element to any element returns that element unchanged.
 Negation returns an element that, when added to the negation input, gives the identity element.